ZeeCoder91/osticket-prereqs/README.md

 <br />

 <p>
 Stop and Start the server.
+To refresh the server settings and apply the new configurations.
 </p>
 <p>
 <img src="https://i.imgur.com/2OGb66D.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>